 Do human clones already exist?
 What's the difference between reproductive and therapeutic cloning?
 Can deceased or even extinct animals be cloned?
-Can DNA testing be performed on human embryos before they are implanted?
 Who has the right to know your DNA sequence?
-Can gene therapy be performed in humans?
-What is our current understanding of these fascinating and controversial questions (and many more!) and what are the experimental approaches used to answer them?
-Welcome to Clones & Genomes: The New Biology.
+Can gene therapy be performed in human embryos?
+What is our current understanding of these fascinating and controversial questions (and more!) and what are the experimental approaches used to answer them?
+Welcome to Clones & Genomes: New Biology.